BUNPC/DynamicSpeckleModel/README.md

 Calculate the speckle size from sSize_Calculator.m and input the sSize value in the DSM.m code.

+The demo.m should output the speckle contrast as a function of exposure time, speckle pattern measured at exposure time 1 and 100 mus and the noise iin the speckle contrast sigma(K).

 For any issue reporting or suggestions, please contact Sharvari Zilpelwar, sharz@bu.edu

 Updated 01/09/2021